Fyrd/caniuse/README.md

 This repo contains raw data from the caniuse.com support tables.
 It servers two purposes:

 1. The ability for anyone interested to update or add to the support data on the site.
-If you are interested in this, please read [Contributing.md](Contributing.md).
+If you are interested in this, please read the [CONTRIBUTING file](CONTRIBUTING.md).

 2. Access to the site's data for other projects.
 For this use the [data.json](data.json) file which includes all support data.